-- Blood flow to your extremities, like fingers and toes, improves.
+- blood flow to your fingers and toes improves

-- Your body is better at healing cuts and wounds.
+- your body is better at protecting cuts and wounds from infection

-After one year of not smoking, you’ve saved almost $7,700.
-This is enough for an around-the-world plane ticket, some new furniture, or a lump sum off your mortgage.
+After one year of not smoking, you’ve saved over $13,000.
+This is enough for an around-the-world plane ticket for yourself and your partner, some new furniture, or a lump sum off your mortgage.

 The health benefits of not smoking for one year are that your lungs have continued to improve.
 Your small airways are healthier and your lung function is better than if you had kept smoking.